 There are many types of indoor positioning systems (IPS).
-Some people refer to them as indoor navigation system (INS).
-The systems are also called Realtime Locating Systems (RTLS), which is a broader term than just indoor systems – RTLS can be outdoor – but RTLS typically refers to IPS and INS.
+Some people refer to them as indoor navigation systems (INS).
+The systems are also called Realtime Locating Systems (RTLS), a broader term than just indoor systems – RTLS can be outdoor – but RTLS typically refers to IPS and INS.

-Why do people need indoor positioning system?
-GPS does not work indoor, because intentionally weak GPS radio signals simply cannot penetrate building made of metal, concrete or bricks, and accuracy of typical GPS (5-10m) is not enough for indoor applications.
+Why do people need an indoor positioning system?
+GPS does not work indoors because intentionally weak GPS radio signals cannot penetrate buildings made of metal, concrete, or bricks, and the accuracy of typical GPS (5-10m) is not enough for indoor applications.
 Thus, indoor positioning systems are required.
-They work indoor and they are typically more precise than GPS.
+They work indoors, and they are typically more precise than GPS.

-There are systems, for example, based on the Earth magnetic field.
+There are systems, for example, based on the Earth’s magnetic field.
 They don’t need beacons.
-But such system didn’t prove themselves robust enough and precise enough for practical industrial applications.
-Thus, the majority of working today indoor positioning and navigation systems use stationary beacons.
-The underlying technologies and architectures may differ drastically (for example, time-of-flight vs. RSSI (radio signal strength)), but still the majority of those systems are beacon-based.
+But such systems didn’t prove themselves robust enough and precise enough for practical industrial applications.
+Thus, most working indoor positioning and navigation systems today use stationary beacons.
+The underlying technologies and architectures may differ drastically (for example, time-of-flight vs. RSSI (radio signal strength)), but the majority of those systems are beacon-based.

 GPS is a Global Positioning System from the US.
-Like its siblings GLONASS (Russia), Galileo (EU), BeiDou (China) and other less known systems from Japan and India, it is a Global Navigation Satellite System (GNSS) that relies on satellites.
-Satellites knows their own position very precisely based on the data from the ground stations.
+Like its siblings GLONASS (Russia), Galileo (EU), BeiDou (China), and other less-known systems from Japan and India, it is a Global Navigation Satellite System (GNSS) that relies on satellites.
+Satellites know their position precisely based on the data from the ground stations.
 The satellites have atomic clocks.
-Based on the translated position of the satellites, and precise clock stamps from the satellites, the mobile beacons are capable to calculate their own position using trilateration.
-But key for the technology for the system – direct visibility to the satellites, which is usually not the case indoor.
+Based on the translated position of the satellites and precise clock stamps from the satellites, the mobile beacons can calculate their position using trilateration.
+But the key for the technology for the system is direct visibility to the satellites, which is usually not the case indoors.

 A few quick words about technologies.
 Among the most popular today are the following: